 The only marketing plan that you’ll ever need…is a simple one.
 Start small.
 Do what works.
 Make adjustments.
 Get feedback.
 Find the balance.
 Experiment.
 Do more of what works.
 And be persistent.

 In fact, that’s exactly what I did when I was starting out.
 I put myself out there.
 I created my first webinar and talked to people.
 I started posting on social media.
 I answered questions on Quora.
 I wrote blog posts.
 I tried to learn as much as I could about my target audience and about myself.
-And, I kept an open mind and did things that felt right for me.
+And, I kept an open mind and did things that felt right to me.

 If you want to deep dive into the whole marketing planning process.
 Check out the short audio course the Epic Guide to Marketing Planning.